 These meetings will be held in person or virtually.
-To participate via ZOOM you must register (TBA).
+To participate via ZOOM you must register. (see virtual presentation links below).
 We are asking for the Wyoming public to plan to attend a public meeting in person or the virtual option if available.

 Chapter 4 – Trapping Reform